esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 system reading during build build or how to work with custom APIs.
 Just the familiar node.js transform streams here.
 I like it a lot.

+### Multiple versions of the same dependency

+As Browserify uses [npm][] as its package manager you should be aware how npm pulls in dependencies.
+If two modules have a same dependency but on a different versions it will download two copies of this dependency and those will be put into the Browserify bundle too!
+Luckily npm is smart enough to combine those dependencies if their [semver][] version strings are compatible.

+This means that if you use for example Underscore in you project root it must be compatible with every sub dependency of your dependencies to get only one copy of Underscore to your Browserify bundle.
+But I do think this is a nice feature because then you don't get into any trouble using libraries with conflicting dependencies.
+You only get few more bytes.
+It's just something to be aware.

+## Conclusion

+This journey is still on going but I think will try using Browserify in my next project or convert old one from RequireJS.

+To conclude here a list of pros and cons.

+### Pros

+  - Always bundling
+    - No running into build problems later on
+  - Simpler syntax: `module.exports = ...` FTW!

+### Cons

+  - Always bundling
+    - Debugging old browsers is not getting any easier

+## Next

 [RequireJS]: http://requirejs.org/